slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 cd 01_Plotting
 docker compose up
 ```
 Wait for RabbitMQ to become ready (approximately 30 seconds).
 Then open a web browser and navigate to `http://localhost:18881`.
-On the SlowDash home page, the top left panel ("Data Channels") shows a list of data channels (endpoints).
+On the SlowDash home page, the Data Channels panel (top left) shows a list of data channels (endpoints).
 Clicking a channel name will create an initial layout with a plot panel.
 You can modify the panel and add more panels to the layout.

 To stop, press `Ctrl+C` in the terminal.
 Run `docker compose down` before running another example.